Prerequisites for submission

 - Read the FAQs on using the Thesis Examination System

-- If your candidature has been lapsed for some time it is possible that you may no longer be able to access University systems such as the Thesis Examination System.
+- If you are not currently enrolled but have approval for late submission (or are lapsed) you may find you are not able to access University systems such as the Thesis Examination System.
 You may need to request that the access be reinstated by using the Special Access to University Facilities - Application for Reinstatement of Access form.

 Celebrating your submission